 - Shrinkage control -

-Why is this important?
 Selecting sheets by how they first feel in the store can be misleading.
 Some manufacturers add hand enhancers, such as silicone softeners, that wash out after the first laundering.
 That soft feeling could also be masking a chemical treatment that has weakened the fibers.
 By contrast, sheets made with certified-organic cotton and all-natural linen, such as those from Coyuchi, are never chemically treated They are minimally processed and never undergo artificial finishing treatments, maintaining the integrity and health benefits of the natural fibers.

-High quality cotton fabric is made of longer cotton fibers which are naturally stronger and softer.
-These long fibers, or Extra-Long Staples (ELS), are single-ply strands over 1-3/8" in length that will always result in lower thread counts.
-Our sheets use ELS cotton fibers for the best quality.
+High-quality cotton fabric is made of longer cotton fibers that are naturally stronger and softer.
+These long fibers, known as Extra-Long Staples (ELS), are single-ply strands over 1-3/8" in length that will always result in lower thread counts.
+Coyuchi sheets use ELS cotton fibers for the finest quality fabrics.
 Longer fibers = lower thread count = higher quality.
 In addition, lower thread counts mean your sheets are light and breathable, an important factor when pairing them with natural and organic mattresses and toppers.

 All the sheets we offer are woven simply with the strongest natural fibers and an appropriate weave.
 Rather than comparing thread counts, remember the bigger picture and don't be misled by artificial enhancements.